Cody Ramsey: 2022

 In round 24, Ramsey was sent to the sin bin during the clubs 24-22 victory over the Wests Tigers.

 Ramsey played a total of 15 games for the club and scored six tries as they finished 10th on the table and missed the finals.

-2023
+2023 - 2024

-Ramsey was ruled out of the entire 2023 season due to his ulcerative colitis illness which see him out for atleast 12 months.
+Ramsey was ruled out of the entire 2023 season due to his ulcerative colitis illness which see him out for at least twelve months.

+Ramsey would also not play in the 2024 season following his recovery from ulcerative colitis.
+In May 2024, Ramsey had returned to training.
+The Dragons would be granted salary cap relief due to Ramsey falling out of the Top 30 squad.

+2025

+On 16 February, Ramsey made a return from his Ulcerative colitis after 896 days away from the game.
+He played in St. George's trial match against the Sydney Roosters.

+On 28 September, Ramsey played in St. George Illawarra's 30-12 NSW Cup Grand Final loss to New Zealand.
+On 13 October St. George Illawarra released a statement regarding Ramseys future and declared that he has decided to 'pursue an opportunity at another club.'
+The news was broken shortly after that he would be taking his services to the Sydney Roosters signing a two-year deal to the end of the 2027 season.